What is the Easiest Math in College?

 However, if you’d like to avoid traditional options, what qualifies as a math or quantitative reasoning course may surprise you.
 Since there is no faster way to derail the learning process than to force students to engage with material that they see no value in, particularly at the collegiate level, universities have adapted accordingly.
 Therefore, if you’re a humanities major looking to fulfill quantitative reasoning and/or math-related distribution requirements, you’ll find a wide range of nontraditional math courses available in subjects like astronomy, sociology, economics, and environmental science.
 Your clearest path to an easy and practical math course lies in researching these options.

 Likewise, STEM majors might find themselves equally surprised about the variety of humanities-related courses available.
 For instance, University of Rochester math majors can opt to satisfy the upper-level writing requirement in several ways.
-Courses include History of Mathematics or Transition to Advanced Mathematics, which focuses on the ability to read and write proofs.
+Courses include History of Mathematics or Mathematics: Communicating Your Professional Identity, which focuses on developing career-related materials like resumes, cover letters, and project descriptions.

 Do you have to take math in college?
 Keep scrolling to learn more about the math-related distribution requirement and associated course offerings at ten colleges.